harkirat2021/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Enchanted Badgers/checkpoint-1/README.md

  Conduct Unbecoming (Off-Duty)  |                     3
 (13 rows)
 ```
+The second table again shows all categories with no severe consequences, along with the total number of allegations for these categories.
+This query is less restrictive in that it assumes the outcome "Unknown" means the consequence was not severe.

 ### Question 5: What percentage of complaints are categorized as other, or not categorized at all (year over year)?